Ibn al-Jawzi: Works

 Ibn al-Jawzi is perhaps the most prolific author in Islamic history.
 Al-Dhahabi states: "I have not known anyone amongst the 'ulama to have written as much as he (Ibn al-Jawzi) did.
 Recently, Professor Abdul Hameed al-Aloojee, an Iraqi scholar conducted research on the extent of ibn al Jawzi's works and wrote a reference work in which he listed Ibn al Jawzees's works alphabetically, identifying the publishers and libraries where his unpublished manuscripts could be found.
 Some have suggested that he is the author of more than 700 works.

+The sheer number of his writings led some scholars to criticize him, to scrutinize his mistakes closely, and to describe him as someone who made many errors.
+However, Ibn Rajab quoted him as saying, in defense of him: “I am an arranger, not an originator (of new compositions).”

 In addition to the topic of religion, Ibn al-Jawzi wrote about medicine as well.
 Like the medicinal works of Al-Suyuti, Ibn al-Jawzi's book was almost exclusively based on Prophetic medicine rather than a synthesis of both Islamic and Greek medicine like the works of Al-Dhahabi.
 Ibn al-Jawzi's work focused primarily on diet and natural remedies for both serious ailments such as rabies and smallpox and simple conditions such as headaches and nosebleeds.